Monday, April 16, from 5 – 8PM

 (2-10) In-Home Wi-Fi Optimization

-Speaker: Kevin ___, Arris International Plc / Trispec Communications (view bio)
+Speaker: Kevin O’Leary Director, CPE Product Marketing, ARRIS International plc / Trispec Communications (view bio)

 Addresses all major triggers of Wi-Fi help-desk calls - to improve customer satisfaction and drive down opex for service providers